Devsbench/scientific-robin-e5a44/content/pages/pricing.md

           freelancers).
 We have full-stack teams (including designers, DevOps, QA, PM).
 We focus on quality, speed of development and free from bugs products.
 We are a one-stop shop for your blockchain project.
-      - question: Sed scelerisque in ipsum eu sollicitudi
+      - question: Where are you based?
         answer: >-
           Nullam quis ultrices ipsum.
 Integer eleifend laoreet quam, ac dignissim nisi mollis eget.
 Ut vitae nisi sit amet nisi suscipit